htutarkar67/ICT111-WatchMate-MVP/docs/marketing-message.md

 ## Short One-Sentence Message

-Discover your next favorite movie with **WatchMate**, the AI-powered movie recommendation system that delivers personalized suggestions in seconds.
+Discover your next favorite movie with **WatchMate**, the AI-powered movie recommendation system that deliver personalized suggestions in seconds.

 ## Channel-Specific Messages